DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 ![57](./images/58-57.png)

-I've created a number of demos and open sourced them, so be sure to check out the code to learn even more about real-world GraphQL.
+Check out some of the below demos/source code to learn more!

 ## [graphql-rest-implementation](https://github.com/DSchau/graphql-rest-implementation)